On the Inference (In-)Security of Vertical Federated Learning: Efficient Auditing against Inference Tampering Attack: Defense Evaluation

-We used the following five metrics to evaluate \method. \begin{itemize} \item \textit{Positive Predictive Value (PPV)} measures the proportion of truly abnormal inferences among those identified as abnormal by the detection mechanism.
-True Positives (TP) represents the number of correctly identified abnormal inferences.
-False Positive (FP) is the number of normal inferences incorrectly identified as abnormal.
-PPV is computed as $PPV=\frac{TP}{TP+FP}$. \item \textit{True Positive Rate (TPR)} measures the proportion of correctly identified abnormal inferences among all abnormal inferences.
-Let False Negatives (FN) represent the number of abnormal inferences that are incorrectly identified as normal.
-TPR is computed as $TPR=\frac{TP}{TP+FN}$. \item \textit{Negative Predictive Value (NPV)} measures the proportion of correctly identified normal inferences to all normal inferences.
-True Negatives (TN) is the total number of correctly identified normal inferences.
-NPV is computed as $NPV=\frac{TN}{TN+FN}$. \item \textit{Detection Success Rate (DSR)}: The probability of detecting an abnormal inference in \method's random sampling validation (Eq.~\ref{eq:prob}). \item \textit{Speedup ratio}: Speed ratio is the inference latency improvement of \method (w/o pipeline acceleration) over \method. \end{itemize} For PPV, TPR, NPV, DSR, and speed ratio, a higher value indicates a better detection performance.
-Following prior work~\cite{LiuF00024,abs-2404-15821}, we evaluate the similarity between original and inversed data using Hitting Rate (HR) for tabular data (BM and CCFD) and Structural Similarity Index Measure (SSIM) for image data (MMNIST and CIFAR10).
-We adopt safety thresholds of 0.09 for HR and 0.3 for SSIM~\cite{abs-2404-15821,HeZL19}, below which inversion is considered unsuccessful.
+\myparagraph{Metrics.} We used the three metrics mentioned in Sec.~\ref{subsec:attack_eval_setup} (PPV, TPR, and NPV), along with four new metrics: \begin{itemize}[leftmargin=*] \item \textit{Detection Success Rate (DSR)}: The probability of detecting a malicious inference in \method's random sampling validation (Eq.~\ref{eq:prob}). \item \textit{Speedup Ratio}: Speed ratio is the inference latency improvement of \method (w/o pipeline acceleration) over \method.
+A higher value indicates lower overall system latency, demonstrating the efficiency gains achieved through pipeline optimization. \end{itemize} Following prior work~\cite{LiuF00024,abs-2404-15821,WangBSS04}, we evaluate the similarity between original and inversed data using Hitting Rate (HR) for tabular data (BM and CCFD) and Structural Similarity Index Measure (SSIM) for image data (MMNIST and CIFAR10).
+We adopt safety thresholds of 0.09 for HR and 0.3 for SSIM~\cite{abs-2404-15821,HeZL19}, below which inversion is considered unsuccessful (details in Appx.~\ref{app:defense_metrics}).